 DO I NEED TO HAVE AN INJURY TO PERFORM MEDICAL MASSAGE THERAPY?

-No. Our therapists are experts of the musculoskeletal of the body.
+No. Our therapists are experts in the musculoskeletal of the body.
 We excel at identifying movement dysfunctions and imbalances that may be causing a current injury or can lead to future injury.
-In addition to injury rehabilitation, we provide performance therapy using a combination of hands-ons manual therapy techniques and corrective exercises designed to optimize your body and enhance performance.
+In addition to injury rehabilitation, we provide performance therapy using a combination of hands-on manual therapy techniques and corrective exercises designed to optimize your body and enhance performance.

 DO I NEED TO SEE MY DOCTOR BEFORE STARTING THERAPY?

 No. You are allowed to see a medical massage practitioner without a referral from a doctor.
 Many times this saves time and money and helps you feel better faster.
 We will recommend you see a physician at times as needed, and can often assist you in getting an appointment fast with a physician within our network.
 We know all the best doctors in the area and can often get you in to see them much faster than you can on your own.

 We are an out-of-network provider, meaning we do not directly accept insurance.
 However, if you have a health savings account (HSA card) you can call your insurance company and ask them “what are my out-of-network benefits for manual therapy, massage therapy, and personal fitness?”
 It’s usually a quick call to the number on the back of your card.
 Many times they may reimburse you for all or some of your therapy services, especially if you have a PPO (instead of an HMO).
 We’ll give you all the information you need to get reimbursed.
 The traditional insurance model does not allow us to treat the way we feel is best for you or spend the time with you that you deserve.